-If a dataset contains one or more fields that together can be used to identify some resource in another dataset (or even another instance of the same resource,) those fields taken together make up a “foreign key.”
-Foreign keys consist of:
+If a dataset contains one or more fields that together can be used to identify a resource in another dataset, or even another instance of the same resource, those fields taken together make up a “foreign key.”
+Foreign keys consist of the following:

 The field or fields in the source dataset that make up the key

-The fields in the destination dataset that should match up to the fields in the source dataset
+The fields in the destination dataset that match up to the fields in the source dataset

-When a foreign key exists in a dataset, the Observe user interface shows a clickable link to follow they key relationship to the target dataset.
+When a foreign key exists in a dataset, the Observe user interface displays a link to follow the key relationship to the target dataset.
 You can also use foreign keys to

 lookup values from the target dataset by browsing the relations.